-Subdivision of lands adjacent to Long Island Lake, water bodies, watercourses, and wetlands shall be required to provide environmental and/or municipal reserve between the subdivided lots and the legal bank.
-The width and size of the reserve shall be in accordance with the policies of the municipality's MDP and LUB.
-Other information that may be considered includes: 4.3.1 Recommendations from qualified professionals; The Government of Alberta's Stepping Back from the Water: A Beneficial Management Practices Guide for New Development Near Water Bodies in Alberta's Settled Region; and ESRD Recommended Setbacks Chart (see Appendix C).
-Development setbacks from Long Island Lake, water bodies, water courses, and wetlands, and other environmentally significant areas affecting new development shall generally be in accordance with the policies of the municipality's MDP and LUB.
-Other information that may be considered includes: 4.3.2 Recommendations from qualified professionals; The Government of Alberta's Stepping Back from the Water: A Beneficial Management Practices Guide for New Development Near Water Bodies in Alberta's Settled Region; and The Recommended Setbacks Chart (see Appendix C).
-Within the shoreline riparian area of Long Island Lake, the use of lands dedicated as environmental and municipal 4.3.3 reserves shall be as per the MGA and the applicable municipality's bylaws and MDP.
+4.3.1 Subdivision of lands adjacent to Long Island Lake, water bodies, watercourses, and wetlands shall be required to provide environmental and/or municipal reserve between the subdivided lots and the legal bank.
+The width and size the reserve shall be in accordance with the policies of the municipality's MDP and LUB.
+Other information that may be considered includes: a.
+Recommendations from qualified professionals; b.
+The Government of Alberta's Stepping Back from the Water: A Beneficial Management Practices Guide for New Development Near Water Bodies in Alberta's Settled Region; and c.
+ESRD Recommended Setbacks Chart (see Appendix C).
+4.3.2 Development setbacks from Long Island Lake, water bodies, water courses, and wetlands, and other environmentally significant areas affecting new development (including redevelopment) shall generally be in accordance with the policies and regulations of the municipality's MDP and LUB.
+Other information that may be considered includes: a.
+Recommendations from qualified professionals; b.
+The Government of Alberta's Stepping Back from the Water: A Beneficial Management Practices Guide for New Development Near Water Bodies in Alberta's Settled Region; and c.
+The Recommended Setbacks Chart (see Appendix C).
+4.3.3 Within the shoreline riparian area of Long Island Lake, the use of lands dedicated as environmental and municipal reserves shall be as per the MGA and the applicable municipality's bylaws and MDP.
 Small areas of municipal reserve may be developed for public recreational uses to limit uncontrolled access to the lake.
-The Environmental Reserve, Environmental Reserve Easements, and/or Conservation Reserves shall be established in 4.3.4 accordance with Section 664 of the MGA.
+4.3.4 The Environmental Reserve, Environmental Reserve Easements, and/or Conservation Reserves shall be established in accordance with Section 664 of the MGA.
 The boundaries of these area shall normally be defined using the recommendations from a Biophysical Assessment and/or wetland assessment, provided by the development proponent.
 4.3.5 The dedication of Environmental or Municipal Reserve within the Plan Area should be coordinated to promote maintenance of these contiguous wildlife corridors.
 4.3.6 Municipal and environmental reserves taken at the time of subdivision may be utilized to facilitate the creation of a regional trail system.
 4.3.7 The retention of wetlands in the Plan Area shall be encouraged by the municipalities.
 4.3.8 The municipalities shall explore opportunities for interconnected trails and open space networks when developing new trails, parks, and preserving open space areas.